-Engineering Controls: Use controls as appropriate to minimize exposure to metal fumes and dusts during handling operations.
+Engineering Controls: Use controls as appropriate to minimize exposure to metal fumes and dust during handling operations.

 Ventilation: Provide general or local exhaust ventilation systems to minimize airborne concentrations.
-Local exhaust ventilation is preferred because it prevents contaminant dispersion into the work area by controlling it at its source.
+Local exhaust ventilation is preferred to prevent contaminant dispersion into the work area by controlling it at its source.